RikGr/blog/_posts/2022-07-14-Control-an-IoT-device-based-on-Microsoft-Graph-API-data.-Azure-Logic-Apps-and-Azure-Functions-make-it-easy!.md

         Body       = $body
     })
 ```
-Lastly, the Function App 2 contains the code that tells Blinky what to do.
-Based on the posted request it sends a POST request for a pulsing red light, or it turns Blinky into mode 0 which effectively turns the light off.
+Lastly, the Function App 2 contains the code that actually sends the configuration of the LEDs towards Blinky.
+Based on the body of the POST request it either sends the config for a pulsing red light, or it turns Blinky into mode 0 which effectively turns the light off.
-So the actual control of the IoT device is in Function App 2 it sends the mentioned POST request to Azure IoT Hub where my Blinky is registered and from there it sends the signal towards the physical device itself (using wifi).
+This works because my Blinky is registered in Azure IoT Hub.
+In this solution lives the "digital twin" of the physical device where the Azure Function 2 can talk to.
+By calling the digital twin it sends the config for the LEDs towards the physical device itself (using wifi).

-A little bit on the hardware of Blinky.
-The heart of the device is a [ESP8266 NodeMCU](https://randomnerdtutorials.com/projects-esp8266/) and to control it we use [Arduino](https://www.arduino.cc/en/software).
-Please follow the links if you want to know more.
 ## Conclusion
-What I think is cool about this project, is that with some easy-to-use tools like the Logic- and Function Apps, I made my plan a reality with no advanced coding skills required.
+What I think is cool about this little project, is that with some easy-to-use tools like the Logic- and Function Apps, I made my plan a reality with no advanced coding skills required.
 When I started thinking about how this should work, I was struggling with how to authenticate to my personal Calendar and thought about writing one big script to do all the work.
 The moment I took a step back and looked at what Azure had to offer out-of-the-box, it turned out I could do this simpler, secure and surprisingly stable as well: since this application is live it kept on running ever since!

 To me this is the power of the low code solutions within the Azure ecosystem: Let Azure do the work for you and make powerful cloud computing solutions accessible for everybody.